sst/guide/_chapters/errors-outside-lambda-functions.md

 ![Rollback on prod build in Seed](/assets/monitor-debug-errors/rollback-on-prod-build-in-seed.png)

-This will rollback our app to the state it was in before we deployed all of our fault code.
+This will rollback our app to the state it was in before we deployed all of our faulty code.

 Now let's move on to debugging API Gateway errors.